 - Capability to deal with unstructured data originating from different sources.

-- In-depth understanding of machine learning and data wrangling.
+- An in-depth understanding of machine learning and data wrangling.

 - Hands-on experience with the SQL database.

-- Experience working with data processing platforms, such as Apache Spark, Hadoop, etc.
+- Experience working with data processing platforms, such as Apache Spark, Hadoop, and so on.

 Skills Required to Become a Data Analyst

 - Expertise in data visualization and data wrangling.